 Carpal tunnel syndrome results from compression of the median nerve within the carpal tunnel.
 Its causes are numerous and varied.

-A useful mnemonic to remember the various pathologies is MEDIAN TRAP:
+A useful mnemonic to remember the causes is:

 D: diabetes mellitus